aleksatoroman/RG-Projekat/README.md

 Manual:

 - Press F1 to turn on/off GUI
-- Press buttons 1,2,3,4 to turn on/off lights.
+- Press buttons 1,2,3,4 to turn on/off lights
-- Press button G to turn on/off all lights.
+- Press button G to turn on/off all lights
 - Press button M to turn on/off anti-aliasing
 - Press button B to switch between Phong and Blinn-Phong model of lighting
 - Press C to switch between regular shading and skybox shader